alex-coder2010/snake-game/README.md

        Attribution and credits not required for private use

-       To be honest, there will not be any legal consequenceS if you do not put attribution and credits,
+       To be honest, there will not be any legal consequences if you do not put attribution and credits,
        (i.e. Break the copyright agreement), but they are greatly appreciated, this way people that see this code on your channel will know that I am the one that actually